-Type in the values from the data set separated by commas, for example, 2,4,5,8,11,2, and click Calculate.
+Type in the values from the data set sep parated by commas, for example, 2,4,5,8,11,2, and click Calculate.

 Population Standard DeviationSample Standard Deviation

+Standard Deviation

 Calculate

+Play the Guess the Standard Deviation Game.

 The goal is to guess the standard deviation rounded to the nearest whole number.
 Try to do this visually without doing any calculations.
 You score a point if you get it correct, don't lose a point if you are within 1 of the standard deviation, and lose a point if you are off by 2 or more.
 Enjoy the game!